XavierHuangWF/efficient-financial-distillation/README.md

 ---

+## Why this repository is useful beyond one benchmark

+This repository documents an end-to-end workflow for data-efficient adaptation of compact language models under limited supervision.
+Beyond the specific benchmark scores, it demonstrates a practical recipe for:

+- selecting representative seeds instead of relying on large labelled corpora
+- using structured prompting to expand task coverage under supervision constraints
+- transferring useful task behaviour from a large teacher to smaller deployable students
+- evaluating when compact task-specific models can approach or even exceed large generalist models on domain data
+- building reproducible low-resource NLP pipelines that can be adapted to other privacy-constrained or high-stakes settings

+That combination of methodological efficiency, reproducibility, and domain adaptation is the main contribution of the work.

+---

 ## Notes

 This repository now uses a cleaner training structure than the earlier experiment-specific layout.
 The main training code has been consolidated into six trainer scripts: